GoldenDelicios/Lite2Edit/README.md

 ## CLI
-Run the jar file with the --cli argument and add all files you want converted after that.
+Run the jar file with the --convert argument and add all files you want converted after that.

 Example:
 ```
-java -jar Lite2Edit-1.2.0.jar --cli test.litematic ../anothertestfile.litematic
+java -jar Lite2Edit-1.2.0.jar --convert test.litematic ../anothertestfile.litematic
 ```

 Both relative and full file paths work.